print-hi/rit-docs/mkdocs/docs/Health State 3/top1.md

 where $\psi(t)$ captures the stochastic latent factor.
 In our model, we use a random walk:
 $\psi(t) = \psi(t-1) + \epsilon$ with $\epsilon \sim \text{N}(0, 1)$.

+### Parameters

+The module uses cox hazard model parameters estimated from external research studies.
+The parameters of the two following studies are included in the package:

+* US Health and Retirement Study (parameter name: US_HRS)

+* China Chinese Longitudinal Healthy Longevity Survey (parameter name: china_CLHLS)